waterholeforum/docs/migrating.md

 -   Users and groups are imported.
 -   Primary tags are imported as channels.
 All other tags are not.
 -   "Discussions" are imported as posts, and "comment posts" are imported as comments, including likes.
 Private or deleted discussions and posts are not.
--   Subscriptions, read state, and mentions are not currently imported.